smithjasonm/tictactoe/README.md

 The play model represents a game play or "move."
 A play results each time a user adds an X or O to a game board.
 Each play belongs to a game.

-Plays have x and y coordinates, each ranging from 0–2, and a number, 1–9, determined by the play's position in the sequence of plays associated with the game to which it belongs.
+Plays have x and y coordinates, each ranging from 0–2, and a number, 1–9, indicating the play's position in the sequence of plays associated with the game to which it belongs.

 The model also provides a public method to get the number (1 or 2) of the player who made the play.

-#### Validation
+#### Validations

 A play's coordinates, x and y, must be integers between 0 and 2, inclusive.
 Its number must be an integer between 1 and 9, inclusive.